DuncanSchouten/barber-jekyll/_works/cgph.markdown

 {::options parse_block_html="true" /}
 <div class="callout left-highlight red top-margin">
 ### Opportunity for improvement

-We were not able to validate any of the qualitative user details we assembled.
+Without the opportunity to directly engage with individuals from our target audiences, we were not able to validate any of the qualitative user details assembled in the discovery phase.

 Hopefully, this can be rectified in the future.
 </div>

 ## Branding